kjosib/sophie/docs/explain/mechanics.rst

 1. [DONE] The type-checker was first to use ``class ActivationRecord`` for nice structured things.
    The evaluator now uses it too, instead of playing weird games with special dictionary keys.
    It might consume a hair more CPU, but that's the least of my worries.
-2. The ``ActivationRecord`` class must gain the power to generate a detailed stack trace.
+2. [SORT OF DONE] The ``ActivationRecord`` class must gain the power to generate a detailed stack trace.
    Probably each trace element should indicate the call site and also the parameters to the function that contained that call site.
    In particular, closure-calls merit special attention, as they should also note relevant captures.
-3. All the places in the type checker that note an error must generate a stack trace.
+3. [DONE] All the places in the type checker that note an error must generate a stack trace.
    I believe this will prove to be a most enlightening productivity aid for confused programmers.
 4. The evaluator can wrap ``try``/``except`` around native-method calls, and thus generate a stack trace at appropriate times.